 It aims to gather and consolidate the most accurate and up-to-date insights into the wellbeing of Ruapehu communities to help facilitate better understanding, decision making and direction setting.

-Ruapehu ratepayers gave overwhelmingly support for this new direction and since then with government, iwi, regional, national and other partners Council has been working to unlock our big economic opportunities and improve the well-being and quality of life for our communities.
+Ruapehu ratepayers gave overwhelming support for this new direction and since then with Government, iwi, regional, national and other partners Council has been working to unlock our big economic opportunities and improve the well-being and quality of life for our communities.

 While there is growing evidence Ruapehu is increasingly on a path of growth and prosperity we also know that not everyone is yet benefiting and that for some people in our communities things are as hard as ever.
 Council does not want to see any of our struggling communities further marginalised or problems such as housing or power security getting worse.